xdmushui/partner-center-sdk/develop/get-direct-sign-status-of-customer-agreement.md

 ## REST request

-To retrieve the status of a customer's direct acceptance of the Microsoft Customer Agreement:

-1. Create a REST request to retrieve the [DirectSignedCustomerAgreementStatus](./customer-agreement-direct-sign-status-resource.md) for the customer.
+To retrieve the status of a customer's direct acceptance of the Microsoft Customer Agreement, create a REST request to retrieve the [DirectSignedCustomerAgreementStatus](./customer-agreement-direct-sign-status-resource.md) for the customer.
-2. Examine the isSigned property in the returned value.
-A value of **true** indicates that the agreement has been signed (accepted) by the customer; **false** indicates otherwise.

 ### Request syntax